DOREMUS-ANR/knowledge-base/README.md

 # DOREMUS Knowledge Base
-This repository contains SKOS vocabularies, RDF data dumps and an app to deploy the knowledge base
+This repository contains SKOS vocabularies, RDF data dumps, an app to deploy the knowledge base and alignments between thematically similar vocabularies.